evkx/evkx.github.io/content/models/citroën/ë-c3/ë-C3/_index.md

 ## Performance

 The Citroën ë-C3 has a maximum power of 83KW (113hp).
 The total torque is nm.
-The 0-100km/h sprint (0-62mph) takes 11 seconds.
+It performs the 0-100km/h sprint (0-62mph) in 11 seconds.
 The top speed is 135 km/h.

 ## Battery, range, and charging